 By María G. Covarrubias

-María G. Covarrubias is the Director of the Office of Catechetical Ministry for the Diocese of San Bernardino.
+María G. Covarrubias is the Director of the Department of Ministry of Educational Services.